Note 14 – Fair Value of Financial Instruments

 Fair values of financial instruments held by the Company are estimated using available market information and established valuation methodologies.
 Accordingly, the estimates presented are not necessarily indicative of the amounts the Company could realize on disposition of the financial instruments.
 The use of different market assumptions and/or valuation methodologies may have a material effect on the estimated fair value amounts.

 Financial instruments that approximate fair value due to the short-term nature of the instruments consist of cash, restricted cash, accounts receivable, and accounts payable.
-The fair values of debt have been estimated based on current rates available for similar instruments with similar terms, maturities, and collateral.
-The carrying values of the Company’s variable rate and short-term debt as of December 31, 2025 and 2024, approximated fair value.
-The fair value of the Company’s fixed rate debt was measured with Level 2 inputs.
-The estimated fair value of the Company’s instruments below was determined by management based on a discounted future cash-flow model (in thousands):
+The fair values of debt, advance key money, and interest rate caps have been estimated based on current rates available for similar instruments with similar terms, maturities, and collateral.
+The carrying values of the consolidated funds’ variable rate debt and advance key money as of December 31, 2024 and 2023 approximated fair value.
+The fair value of the consolidated funds’ fixed rate debt were measured with Level 2 inputs.
+The estimated fair values for the instruments below were determined by management based on a discounted future cash-flow model (in thousands).

 Note PayableCarrying